What is marketing?

 - Education level, usually to last level completed

-- Interests, purchasing profile (what are consumers known to want?)
+- Interests, purchasing profile

 For example, a clothing manufacturer may consider a number of possible target markets — toddlers, athletes, grandparents, teenagers and tourists.
 A general profile of each of these potential markets will reveal which ones are most realistic, pose less risk and are more likely to show a profit.
 A test market survey of the most likely target groups, or those who buy for them, such as parents for babies and toddlers, can help you separate real target markets from unlikely possibilities.